 The PiCPro port provides serial communication for the PiCPro programming interface.
+Pinouts for the PiCPro Port are provided in Table 8.

 Pin Description In/Out

 1 NC

 2 Receive Data In

 3 Transmit Data Out

 4 Data Terminal Ready Out

 5 Signal Ground In/Out

 6 NC

 7 Request to Send Out

 8 NC

 9 NC